pattichis/projects/README.md

 Similarly, the [official PyTorch website](https://pytorch.org/) is a great place to start.

-## How to run Google Colab tutorials availabe on PyTorch website
+## How to run Google Colab tutorials available on the PyTorch website
 Refer to my guide on how to mount datasets using Google Drive and how to test official PyTorch tutorials based on [my Colab guide for PyTorch](https://github.com/pattichis/projects/blob/main/Colab-Pytorch.md)